whitmo/raindance/helpers/README.md

 # TODO

-Automate this so we can recreate the build box if necessary.
+ - Automate this so we can recreate the build box if necessary.
+ - prefixing of index for architecture